5.3. Determinants via row reduction#

 Because of Proposition 5.2.3 that states

-\[ \det{A} = \text{det}\big(A^T\big) \]
+\[ \det{A} = \operatorname{det}\big(A^T\big), \]

 every rule involving row operations may be transformed into a rule about column operations.
 It is here that computing a determinant differs strikingly from the reduction of a (for instance augmented) matrix to an echelon matrix.
 Another, more subtle difference is that a row operation applied to a matrix leads to an equivalent matrix, which we denote by the symbol \(\sim\), whereas row or column operations on a determinant give equal values all the time.
 So then we write \(=\).

 Note that in Rule i. of Proposition 5.3.1 the factor \(c\) may be zero.
 This is also a slight difference to the scaling operation we used when row reducing a matrix.
-There the scaling factor must be nonzero.
+There the scaling factor must be non-zero.

 In the next example column operations are used.